mitsuse/sieve/README.md

 ]
 ```

+The "text" field is used for example of classifcation.
+The "class" field represents the correct label of classification result.

 To set the number of iterations, use `-i`.
 The training data are read N times when N is given as the value for `-i`.